NotJourneyHarris/B00TS/README.md

 B00TS Drum Machine

 Designed for my CSC 132 class, B00TS is a charming little retro-inspired drum machine.
-Named after the onomatopoeic "boots n cats" used to mimic drum sounds.
-This project, engineered to operate on a Raspberry Pi
+Named after the onomatopoea "boots n cats" used to mimic drum sounds and engineered to operate on a Raspberry Pi

 Key Highlights:
 Utilizes libraries like Tkinter, Librosa, and Pygame, enabling the time-stretching of drum loops to align with any audio track.